Robert Helenius: Helenius vs. Liakhovich

-European heavyweight champion
+First reign as European champion

+Helenius vs. Chisora

 On 3 December 2011, Helenius won the vacant European Championship title (EBU) by beating Derek Chisora by a twelve-round split decision in Helsinki, Finland.
 The decision was highly debated as most pundits and onlookers thought Chisora had done enough to get the decision.
 In the Finnish press Helenius claimed he had injured his right arm in the first round of the match, and was thus unable to use it fully.
 A fracture was found, but it was considered to be minor.
 The result was widely criticized by the crowd and pundits with Freddie Roach who was commentating the fight labelling it "just terrible" and added 'Helenius was supposed to be the next big thing and the man to challenge the Klitschko's, but Derek totally exposed him and I'm being generous in giving him four winning rounds in the fight'.

 The Ring considered the outcome of the match "a gift", dropping Helenius' ranking from fifth to sixth challenger.
 On the other hand, his slugger fighting style has been described as lazy but powerful; he looks to be not doing much, but keeps putting men down.

 The injury required an operation and to achieve complete healing and to minimize any possibility of further injury, a long break from fights.
 After a year away from boxing, Helenius beat veteran Sherman "The Caribbean Tank" Williams on points on 10 November 2012 in Helsinki keeping his clean record.
 The fight was the main event on the only Sauerland Events Viasat Nordic Fight Night card so far held outside of Denmark.
 On 23 March 2013 in Magdeburg, Germany, Helenius won his match against Michael Sprott on points in 10-round match.
 Helenius broke his right hand wrist in fight.

 Due to contract disputes with Team Sauerland, Helenius was inactive for two years, before breaking off the contract with Sauerland in February 2015.
 Sauerland did not accept the one-sided break of contract and took the issue to the court.

-Return to the ring and second European championship
+Return to the ring

 Helenius returned to the ring on 21 March 2015 in Tallinn, when he faced Andras Csomor.
 On 13 June 2015 Helenius fought against Georgian champion Beka Lobjanidze at Vaasa, Finland.
 Lobjanidze stood no chance and went to floor in every round before retiring from the fight during the third.

+Second reign as European champion

+Helenius vs. Rill

 On 19 December 2015, Helenius was supposed to face Erkan Teper for the EBU heavyweight title, but Teper since cancelled the match and had to give up his title due an injury.
 With Teper pulling out Helenius was matched with replacement opponent undefeated Franz Rill the bout would contest the EBU European heavyweight title vacated by Teper as well as the IBF international heavyweight title.
 Helenius scored a clear and decisive 12 round unanimous decision; Rill was aggressive but Helenius dominated proceedings with his jab and powerful counter punching sending his opponent to the canvas in both the first and fourth rounds.